benzina/SpringSecurityWithJDBCAuthentification_v1/README.md

 Moreover, we will use thymeleaf to create pages.
 Additionally, we will have a controller class to serve the user’s request. this application is developped by a code Before Spring Security 5.7.0. we validate credentials and roles from existing values in database.
-Also, we will work on password encryption logic as well.
+Also, we will work on password encryption logic.